alterGNU/mlx_lab/README.md

     - Use `mlx_pixel_put()` in the `mlx_loop_hook()`:
       - Instead of drawing the entire panel at once, it updates each pixel individually resulting in a slow rendering effect.
   - **Observations**:
-    - This approach is inlefficient and results in a very slow rendering.
+    - This approach is **inefficient** and results in a very slow rendering.
-    - Hook like Clean-Exit can be ignored if occured during the drawing process.
+    - Hook like Clean-Exit can be **ignored** if occured during the drawing process.

 - **Compilation**:
   ```c